Evidence for lensing of gravitational waves from LIGO-Virgo: Conclusions

 We have discussed how the prior ratio $\mathcal{R}^{\rm gal}$ may be ill-defined, and likely biases the conclusions derived in \cite{LIGO2021}.
-A prior drawn from actual observations of time delays in QSOs, would result in a very different picture, with pairs of events being separated by months being consistent with the lensing hypothesis, instead of being heavily penalized.
-The high parameter consistency found by the LIGO-Virgo collaboration in 11 pairs of GWs is suggestive that lensing of GWs may be already taking place at a much higher rate than previously thought (and as predicted by the BDS model).
+A prior drawn from actual observations of time delays in QSOs, results in a very different picture, with pairs of events being separated by up to months being quite consistent with the lensing hypothesis, instead of being heavily penalized by the rapidly decaying SIS model prior of the LVT analysis.
+The high degree of parameter consistency found by the LIGO-Virgo collaboration for 11 pairs of BBH events is suggestive that lensing of GWs may be taking place at a much higher rate than previously realised by the LVT, but as predicted by the BDS model.
 If confirmed, and in light of this, it would imply that models with large merger rates at $z>1$, like in the BDS model, are necessary in order to explain the coincidences both in space parameter and sky location found by the LIGO-Virgo collaboration (and quantified by $\mathcal{B}^{\rm overlap}$ and $C^L_U$).
-If the high rates at $z>1$ predicted by the BDS model are correct, the evidence for lensing can only grow stronger as more data is analyzed, and coincidences in strain parameters, as well as in sky location, will result in the lensing hypothesis being overwhelmingly favored.
+If the high rates at $z>1$ predicted by the BDS model are correct, the evidence for lensing can only grow stronger as more data is analyzed, with increased coincidences in strain parameters, and in particular of course with improved sky location using multiple detectors.
 If the BDS model is correct, it predicts that the stochastic background of GWs will be detected in the near future, and will differ in shape from the predictions made by more standard models \citep[see][]{Mukherjee2021}, that assume a much higher rate at low redshift and lower rate at high redshift, than the BDS model. \\